leicesterhackspace/leicester-hackspace-web/content/about.md

 - Manning stands at exhibitions
 - Formal and informal talks

-Since its opening in 2014 Leicester Hackspace has had 3 locations.
-Each move has given us more space to accomodate an increase in Membership and space for more equipment.
+Since its opening in 2014, Leicester Hackspace has had 3 locations.
+Each move has given us more space to accommodate an increase in Membership and space for more equipment.

 {{< img src="img/hackspace-3.0.jpg" title="Version 3.0 of the Hackspace" >}}